Is Your NVMe Drive Dead?

 Marvell 88SS1320

 The Marvell 88SS1320 series is a PCIe Gen4 NVMe 1.4 design with a triple-core ARM Cortex-R5 processor and a four-channel NAND interface at 1200 MT/s.
-It is rare in consumer intake and shows up almost exclusively in OEM designs.
-Recovery is strictly limited to board-level repair to preserve the original controller.
+It is rare in consumer intake and shows up predominantly in OEM designs.
+Recovery is limited to board-level repair to preserve the original controller.
 Because the 88SS1320 is currently absent from the ACELab PC-3000 SSD supported list, firmware-level FTL reconstruction or SRAM loader injection is not possible if the controller itself has panicked.

 Samsung Phoenix / Elpis / Pascal